God-Gamer-Manyu/Project_Notifier_Telegram_bot/README.md

 # 2. Installation
 ## Using the release package
-Download the `.wheel` file from the release section.
-In your project terminal,
+Download the `.wheel` file from the release section and install the package using pip:
 ```shell
 pip install "path to .wheel file"
 ```